 |3.||Curriculum vitae||conducting the recruitment process for a specific position or using your CV for the future recruitments||the legitimate interest of the administrator

 – art.
 6 par.
 1 letter f) GDPR

-the legitimate interest of IMMUSEC lies in the search for new employees
+the legitimate interest lies in the search for new employees

-According to the GDPR, if IMMUSEC is the administrator of your personal data, you have the following rights with IMMUSEC:
+According to the GDPR, if we are the administrator of your personal data, you have the following rights:

-IMMUSEC never uses automatic decision-making for individuals (including this based on profiling).
+We never use automatic decision-making for individuals (including this based on profiling).

-On the IMMUSEC website there are links to other websites, for example social networks and our business partners.
+On our website there are links to other websites, for example social networks and our business partners.

-Remember that by clicking on such a link, you go to another website managed by another entity, that may present a different approach to personal data protection and privacy than IMMUSEC.
+Remember that by clicking on such a link, you go to another website managed by another entity, that may present a different approach to personal data protection and privacy than ours.